Asrar-Ahammad/Student-Performance-Prediction/README.md

 # Acknowledgements
 * This project utilizes Microsoft Azure for model deployment and CI/CD pipeline automation.
-* The dataset used for student performance prediction is sourced from [source-name].
+* The dataset used for student performance prediction is sourced from Kaggle.
-* Parts of the code and project structure are inspired by [inspiration-source].
+* Parts of the code and project structure are inspired by Krish Naik Sir.